 Having prevailed in obtaining unemployment benefits, which included a finding that Jahr had not been terminated for his own misconduct, Jahr moved in limine to preclude the Department from asserting before the OEA that he had been terminated for misconduct.
 The OEA denied Jahr's motion, and undertook an independent review of his termination.
 After reviewing the evidence, the OEA concluded that the Department properly terminated Jahr on the asserted grounds, namely, dishonesty and inexcusable neglect of duty.

-On appeal, Jahr challenges (a) the Superior Court's decision upholding the OEA's denial of his motion in limine, and (b) the decision to uphold his termination.
+On appeal, Jahr challenges (a) the OEA's decision denying his motion in limine, and (b) the OEA's ultimate decision to uphold his termination.
 We affirm.

 II.
 ANALYSIS